mrsandeshbhat/Personal_Projects/Delta_Heavy/Readme.md

 # Selection of Tactical Grade IMU for Delta IV Heavy Launch Vehicle

-Class Project for MAE 598: Guidance and Navigation of Aerospace Vehicles
+Class Project for MAE 598: Guidance and Navigation of Aerospace Vehicles taught by Dr. Fred Garrett